Icehawk78/Kardashev/Errata.md

 You may now choose to move a fleet as your research action.
 All other move rules and costs apply.

 **Wormhole** ***FLAVOR TEXT!!!***
-During your move action, your fleet may skip over any single tile [or unexplored space?].
+During your move action, your fleet may skip over any single tile or unexplored space.
 You may use this to jump over another player's occupied tile, a destroyed planet tile, or any other tile.
 The skipped tile does not count as a tile for movement costs.
 You may not collect a resource from the skipped tile from your special ability.

 **Dyson Sphere** *You have the technology capable of harnessing the power of an entire star.*
 You do not need to spend ⚛ to move your fleets.
 All other move rules apply.
 You must still pay ⚛ to support with additional fleets during an attack.